 • Part I of Form 8824 is where you provide details about the old property and the new property

 • Part II of the form comes into play only when a like-kind exchange involves "related parties"—members of a family or entities that you have a controlling interest in.

 • Part III is for reporting details about any gains or losses from the transactions that make up the exchange—this is how the IRS keeps track of your taxable gain or tax-deductible loss

 • The form has a Part IV for use only by certain federal employees; it deals with conflict-of-interest rules

 Both individuals and businesses—corporations, partnerships and sole proprietorships—can carry out like-kind exchanges.
 However, the property involved must be used for business or investment.
-You could do a like-kind exchange on, say, boats used for a fishing business, but not for your family's sailboat.
+Beginning in 2018, like-kind exchanges can only be done with real property such as a rental home.

 Like-kind exchanges don't have to be exact replacements—a warehouse for a warehouse, for example—but they do have to be of the same "nature, character or class," the IRS says.
 Swapping a warehouse that includes land for vacant property or a factory with land would be a like-kind exchange, since all involve real property.